marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo_1.md

 * A black box full of assumptions that you would not undertand if you were a Tibetan monk with a hundred years to read them.
 * <B><I>Massive!</I></B> The most famous MVVM framework contains <B><I>two million lines!</I></B>
 * Much harder to use than you could imagine, and way more time-consuming.
 One Fortune 50 company recently adopted an MVVM framework to ensure that they could deliver their app in one year and at a cost of $15 million.
-They ended up taking <B><I>three</I></B> years and <B><I>$45 million</I></B>, and the app total crap!
+They ended up taking <B><I>three</I></B> years and <B><I>$45 million</I></B>, and the app was total crap!
+* Inflexible; buggy; ugly; stiff; not user-friendly.

+MVVM Frameworks do their "magic" by breaking every rule in the book regarding behavioral C# and Xamarin.
+See my complete analysis <B>[here](https://marcusts.com/2018/04/06/the-mvvm-framework-anti-pattern).</B>

+## Do We Need an MVVM Framework?

+Nope.

+Look at the <B>[ModernAppDemo](https://github.com/marcusts/Com.MarcusTS.ModernAppDemo)</B>.
+It's everything I have learned since starting Xamarin.
+How does it accomplish a safe, reliable, faithful interpretation of MVVM?